dekoning-lab/ezmap/README.md

  1. Create a **new folder** where all of the results will be placed (referred to as the project directory).
  2. Make sure that you have moved all the original FASTQ files into a folder that contains only those files.
- 3. Configure the parameters within the param.config file that can be found in the main EzMap folder. *See the parameters section bellow to see what can be modified.*
+ 3. Configure the parameters within the config.txt file that can be found in the main EzMap folder. *See the parameters section bellow to see what can be modified.*

 ## Running EzMap